BreakinAnt/bank-statement/README.md

 # installation
 Inside of each folder, type "npm install" on your terminal to install the necessary modules.<br/>
-Start the application by typing "npm start" inside of both folders (if you start the React(/front) server before Express(/back), make sure to update the "http://localhost:3000/" page).
+Start the application by typing "npm start" inside of both folders (if you start the React(/front) server before Express(/back), make sure to update the "http://localhost:3000/" page).<br/>
 You'll need a MySQL server up and running as well.

 # MySQL database configuration